Profinite commensurability of S-arithmetic groups: Abstract

 \section{Abstract}

 Given an \(S\)-arithmetic group, we ask how much information on the ambient algebraic group, number field of definition, and set of places \(S\) is encoded in the commensurability class of the profinite completion.
-As a first step, we show that the profinite commensurability class of an \(S\)-arithmetic group with CSP determines the number field up to arithmetical equivalence and the places in \(S\) above unramified primes.
-We include some applications to profiniteness questions of group invariants.
+As a first step, we show that the profinite commensurability class of a higher rank \(S\)-arithmetic group determines the number field up to arithmetical equivalence and the places in \(S\) above unramified primes.
+We include applications to profiniteness questions of group invariants.